Magnum Force: Controversy

-The film received negative publicity in 1974 when it was discovered that the scene where the prostitute is killed with drain cleaner had allegedly inspired the infamous Hi-Fi murders, with the two killers believing the method would be as efficient as it was portrayed in the film.
+The film received negative publicity in 1974 when the scene where the prostitute (Margaret Avery) is killed with drain cleaner was found to have allegedly inspired the Hi-Fi murders, with the two killers believing the method would be as efficient as it was portrayed in the film.
 The killers said that they were looking for a unique murder method when they stumbled upon the film, and had they not seen the movie, would have chosen a method from another film.
 The drain cleaner reference was repeated in at least two other films, including Heathers (1988) and Urban Legend (1998).

-According to scriptwriter John Milius, this drain cleaner scene was never meant to be filmed, but was only mentioned in his original script.
+According to John Milius, this drain-cleaner scene was never meant to be filmed, but was only mentioned in his original script.

 Release

+Magnum Force was released on December 25, 1973.